Get the AI Strategy Playbook Now

 Apple has over many years created a devoted fan base.
 From the legendary figure of Steve Jobs through to the innovative products, people talk about Apple.
 Add to this their famous minimalist branding and status and you have the perfect recipe for PR.

-The Apple Business Model Doesn'T Use Twitter As A Marketing Channel.
+The Apple Business Model Doesn't Use Twitter As A Marketing Channel.

-Apple famously doesn’t use Twitter
+Apple famously doesn’t use Twitter (X.com)

 Apple’s Customer Relationships